 In contrast, most fiberglass pool companies offer cantilevered concrete coping standard with their pool packages.
 You’ll see in the video how with cantilevered coping, the concrete actually creates the bull-nosed edge at the fiberglass pool.
 This is a much more difficult application, but as you’ll see it’s simply gorgeous as there’s no need for a white aluminum structure to retain the concrete.
-To learn more about cantilevered concrete and how it’s formed and poured click here.
+You can learn more about cantilevered concrete and how it’s formed and poured.

 Steps and Seats in the Pool